arximboldi/lager/doc/architecture.rst

    :width: 90%
    :align: center

-This diagram represents the architecture of a Lager based application.
-This is what is called the *unidirectional data flow architecture*.
-It is somewhat similar to common representations of the `Model View Controller`_, however, there are some fundamental differences:
+This diagram represents the architecture of a Lager based application, the so-called *unidirectional data flow architecture*.
+It is somewhat similar to common representations of `Model View Controller`_, however, there are some fundamental differences:

 * The *boxes* do not represent stateful objects with their own identity, but **value-types** with deep-copy and logical equality semantics.